pnnl/ruleset-checking-tool/docs/section21/Rule21-1.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. P-RMR is modeled with purchased hot water or steam
-2. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12.
+1. B-RMR is modeled with at least one air-side system that is Type-1, 5, 7, 11, or 12.

 **Manual Check:** None
 **Evaluation Context:** Building